 7.4.2.1 Operation and Maintenance of Common Area and Limited Common Area.
 The Association, to the extent and at such times as the Board, in its exercise of business judgment, determines to allocate funds therefor, shall maintain, repair and replace all improvements constituting a part of the Common Areas, including the Limited Common Areas, and including but not limited to utility facilities serving more than one Unit, utility lines in the Common Areas, lawns, shrubs, trees, walkways, drives, parking areas, fireplace brick chimneys, and the structural portions and exterior portions of all buildings and improvements which are a part of the Common Areas, including the Limited Common Areas, and that do not constitute part of a Unit, provided that the Association shall not be responsible for the cleaning and housekeeping of Limited Common Areas or components thereof.
 The Association shall maintain an adequate reserve fund for the periodic maintenance, repair and replacement of improvements that are a part of the Common Areas, including the Limited Common Areas.
 Except to the extent, if any, that a loss is covered by insurance maintained by the Association, the Association shall not have a responsibility to repair or maintain any Unit, or component thereof, of personal property within a Unit.

 7.4.2.2 Taxes and Assessments.
 Pay all real and personal property taxes and assessments separately levied: (a) against the Common Area owned and managed by the Association, if any; and (b) against the Association and any property owned by the Association.
 All such taxes shall be paid or a bond insuring payment posted prior to the sale or the disposition of any property to satisfy the payment of such taxes.
-In addition, the Association shall pay all other taxes, federal, state or local, including income or corporate taxes levied against the Association in the event that the Association is denied the status of a tax exempt corporation.
+In addition, the Association shall pay all other taxes, federal, state or local, including income or corporate taxes levied against the Association in the event that the Association is denied the status of a tax-exempt corporation.

 7.4.2.3 Water and Other Utilities.
 Acquire, provide and/or pay for water, pressurized irrigation system water and maintenance, storm drainage system maintenance, sewer, garbage, disposal, refuse and rubbish collection and other necessary services for the Common Area and Units.